NGDEEP: The Star Formation and Ionization Properties of Galaxies at $1.7 < z < 3.4$: Results

 \subsection{The sSFR -- \oo\ Relation}

 In the left panel of Figure \ref{fig:o32_ssfr}, we show the \oo\ ratios as a function of sSFR for galaxies in the NGDEEP final sample and low-SNR sample.
-We show the median values for the final sample in two redshift bins $1.7 < z < 2.5$ and $2.5 \leq z < 3.4$.
+We show the median values for the final sample in two redshift bins.
 We find a significant positive correlation between the \oo\ ratio and sSFR, with \oo\ increasing as sSFR increases.
-This is confirmed by a Spearman test with a correlation coefficient of 0.49 and a p-value of $\sim10^{-10}$.
-When separating in redshift, the correlation between the \oo\ ratio and sSFR remains significant.
-The Spearman test returns p-values of $\sim10^{-8}$ and 0.02 for galaxies at $1.7 < z < 2.5$ and $2.5 \leq z < 3.4$, respectively.
+This is confirmed by a Spearman test with a correlation coefficient of 0.46 and a p-value of $\sim10^{-9}$.
+When separating in redshift, {the Spearman test returns p-values of $\sim10^{-10}$ and 0.08 for galaxies at $z\sim2$ and $z\sim3$, respectively, suggesting a less significant correlation for $z\sim3$ galaxies. }

-We do not find clear evidence of evolution in the sSFR-\oo\ relation based on the median values of galaxies in two redshift bins.
-Median values are shifted in sSFR because galaxies at lower redshift are dominated in the relatively lower sSFR region and vice versa.
-This is most likely due to $z\sim3$ galaxies following an elevated SFR-\sm\ relation than that of $z\sim2$ (see Figure~\ref{fig:SFR-M}).